-Vouchers will just be for testing windows where you both fully complete the questionnaire and take a sample within your testing window.
+Vouchers will just be for testing windows where you both fully complete the questionnaire and take [SWAB your swab] [BLOOD a] sample within your testing window.
 If you skip your samples and questionnaire one testing window, you will not receive a voucher.
-You will still be eligible for a voucher as usual for any testing window after that where you take a sample and complete your questionnaire.
+You will still be eligible for a voucher as usual for any testing window after that where you take [SWAB your swab] [BLOOD a] sample and complete your questionnaire.
 If the survey is stopped, or you decide to leave the survey, you will not continue to receive vouchers.
 If we do not receive your samples three times and you have told us you have taken them, we will contact you to try to find out what has happened.
 You may not receive further vouchers if we do not receive your samples when you have told us you have taken them.